 Be careful not to translate preferences into usability issues.
 Just because a few people don’t like the color blue doesn’t mean it’s an issue.
 See my market research disclaimer above.

 The purpose of the recap session is NOT to begin solutionizing.
-Rather, the goal is to help the facilitator:
+Rather, the goal is to help the moderator:

 - Have a shared understanding of the usability issues